aemsley/gengo_api_docs/content/v2/sandbox.md

 title: Sandbox Testing | Gengo API
 ---

-# Sandbox testing
+# Sandbox Testing

-### The testing area for your API code.
+The sandbox is a testing area for your API code.

-What’s different about the sandbox?
+## What’s different about the sandbox?
+In the sandbox:

-* You can add free credits to your account at will, for testing.
+* You can add free credits to your account for testing.
-* You can trigger the "completion" of your translation jobs (i.e. be a faux translator) so that you can test what your code does in response.
+* You can trigger the "completion" of your translation jobs (i.e. be a faux translator) so that you can test how your code responds.
-* In the sandbox, toggling between job states (e.g. pending to reviewable etc) _does not_ trigger callbacks
-* To tetst callbacks in the sandbox, click the __Send Callback__ button
+* Toggling between job states (for example, from pending to reviewable) _does not_ trigger callbacks.
+To test callbacks in the sandbox, click the __Send Callback__ button.
-* Additional controls for you to manually trigger job status changes and other actions, so that you can test your callbacks.
+* Additional controls are present, allowing you to manually trigger job status changes and other actions, so that you can test your callbacks.

-* The sandbox jobs database may occasionally be wiped clean to prepare it for new features.
-As such you should not rely on the sandbox for permanent storage.
+__Important!__ The sandbox jobs database may occasionally be wiped clean to prepare it for new features, so you should not rely on the sandbox for permanent storage.

 ## How to use the sandbox

-* Check out the <a href='/'>developer documentation</a>.
+1. Read the <a href="/">developer documentation</a>.
-* Create your sandbox account
+2. Create a <a href="http://sandbox.mygengo.com">sandbox account</a>.
-* Log in and visit your Account API Keys page to generate a set of sandbox API keys.
+3. Log in and visit your Account API Keys page to generate a set of sandbox API keys.
-* Test your app, using http://api.sandbox.gengo.com/v2/ as the base call URL.
+4. Test your app, using http://api.sandbox.mygengo.com/v2/ as the base call URL.
-* Ready to deploy?
-Head over to the live <a href='http://gengo.com'>gengo.com</a> site.
-Create a full user account, generate a set of live API keys - and remember to paste them into your app.
+5. Ready to deploy?
+	1. Head  to the live <a href="http://gengo.com">gengo.com</a> site.
+	2. Create a full user account.
+	3. Generate a set of live API keys (and remember to paste them into your app!).

-## Ready?
-Get started on the sandbox.

-Create your <a href='http://sandbox.gengo.com'>sandbox account</a>